QinzhiChen/Project---Clustering/README.md

 # Initial Questions
-> - Is there relationship between LogError and Age?
+> - Whether there are correlation between sqtft and logerror
-> - Is there relationship between taxrate and logerror?
+> - Whether the bedroom, bathroom, and logerror have significant relationship
-> - Is there a significant different between logerror and the bathroom and bedroom counts?
+> - whether the county has similar logerror
-> - Can we achieve lower logerror when seperate orange county out of overall?
+> - Whether the logerror and age could have significant group

 # Data Dictionary